biocore/improved-octo-waddle/README.md

 BP supports the [jplace format](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0031009).
 Fragments can be inserted using either fully-resolved or multifurcation mode to resolve multiple placements to the same edge.
 In fully resolved, the edge placed against is broken N times where N is the number of fragments on the edge.
 In multifurcation, a new node is constructed as the average of the distal length for the N fragments, and a separate multifurcation node is added which encompasses the placed fragments.

+Important: the multifurcation mode support is GPL licensed code.
+Support for that mode is in a fork of this repository, see [improved-octo-waddle-gpl](https://github.com/biocore/improved-octo-waddle-gpl).

 Insertions can be handled by the command line following install:

 ```